 My goal in creating and updating this blog is to share with you various articles, podcasts, essays and lectures on the Orthodox Church throughout history and in the world today.
 I also will be sharing different musings, stories and moments from my life with you that relate to the Orthodox faith, especially with regard to the Liturgy, Great Lent and other fasts, matters of theological doctrine and theosis, and Church history.
 Please feel free to comment and share your thoughts as you read my entries, whether you are Orthodox, of another faith, or of no faith at all.

-St. Nicholas Cathedral in Washington, D.C, the OCA primatial cathedral, was my parish and spiritual home from November 2010 to August 2012.
-I love the Cathedral, and I very much admire Fr.
-Valery, Deacon Blagoje, and so many others there, but as a matter of conscience find it difficult to continue there considering how everything has been handled with regard to Church politics.
-I do not know Metropolitan Tikhon, but he seems kind, and I sincerely pray for his primatial ministry, wishing him well as Primate of the OCA.
+St. Nicholas Cathedral in Washington, D.C, the Orthodox Church in America (OCA)’s primatial cathedral, was my parish and spiritual home from November 2010 to August 2012.
+I love and miss the Cathedral, and I very much admire Fr.
+Valery, Deacon Blagoje, and so many others there.
+I do not know Metropolitan Tikhon, but I sincerely pray for his primatial ministry, wishing him well as Primate of the Orthodox Church in America (OCA).
 I encourage anyone who is able to visit St Nicholas to do so; the parishioners are delightful and warm-hearted people who love God, the choir chants beautifully, and the Cathedral is a historic Washington landmark with magnificent Russian iconography!

 St Nicholas Cathedral, located at 3500 Massachusetts Avenue NW in Washington D.C, is a preserved architectural landmark, a beautiful temple to the Lord, and my first Orthodox spiritual home.

-My spiritual father serves most often at DC’s beautiful and historic St John the Baptist Cathedral, the Russian Orthodox (ROCOR) church founded by St John of Shanghai and San Francisco, “the Wonderworker” of blessed memory.
+My spiritual father, now a ROCOR Metropolitan, serves most often at DC’s beautiful and historic St John the Baptist Cathedral, the Russian Orthodox (ROCOR) church founded by St John of Shanghai and San Francisco, “the Wonderworker” of blessed memory.
 This is where I now most often attend Liturgy and Vigil along with many friends, young and old.
-Metropolitan Jonah has started a wonderful teaching ministry and Bible study program there, and often serves at Liturgy at the invitation of the very kind Rector, Fr.
+Metropolitan Jonah has built a wonderful teaching ministry and Bible study program there, and often serves at Liturgy at the invitation of the very kind Rector, Fr.
 Victor Potapov, with the blessing of His Eminence Metropolitan Hilarion, First Hierarch of the Russian Church Abroad.
 You are most welcome to visit both St John’s and St Nicholas!

 St John the Baptist Cathedral, founded in 1949 by the venerable St John the Wonderworker, Archbishop of Shanghai and San Francisco, is a beautiful and historic Russian Orthodox temple with a lively and welcoming parish.